LinkedInLearning/learning-selenium-structure-scale-run-and-optimize-automated-tests-5989088/README.md

-# Chapter 04: Video 01 (End)
+# Chapter 04: Video 03

-This branch contains the code for **Chapter 04: Video 01 (End)** of the LinkedIn Learning course **"Learning Selenium: Structure, Scale, Run, and Optimize Automated Tests"**.
+This branch contains the code for **Chapter 04: Video 03** of the LinkedIn Learning course **"Learning Selenium: Structure, Scale, Run, and Optimize Automated Tests"**.

 ## 🎯 What You'll Learn

-- This branch represents the (End) state for the video.
+- This branch represents the state for the video.
 - Refer to the video for detailed steps and explanation.

 ## ▶️ Prerequisites